MaayanLab/prismexp/README.md

 ## Usage

 ### Create gene correlation matrices
-Creating gene-gene correlation matrices requires 4 steps
+Creating gene-gene correlation matrices requires 4 steps:
-1. Download ARCHS4 gene expression: [https://mssm-seq-matrix.s3.amazonaws.com/mouse_matrix.h5](https://s3.dev.maayanlab.cloud/archs4/archs4_gene_human_v2.1.2.h5) (there is test data included in the package)
+1. Download the ARCHS4 gene expression data: [https://s3.dev.maayanlab.cloud/archs4/archs4_gene_human_v2.1.2.h5](https://s3.dev.maayanlab.cloud/archs4/archs4_gene_human_v2.1.2.h5) (there is test data included in the package)
-2. filter genes with low expression
+2. Filter genes with low expression
-3. partition gene expression profiles into a set of distinct clusters
+3. Partition gene expression profiles into a set of distinct clusters
-4. calculate gene-gene correlation within each cluster
+4. Calculate gene-gene correlation within each cluster

-### Create gene function predictions
+### Create gene annotation predictions
-Creating the predictions requires the gene-gene correlation matrices as a prerequisite
+Creating the predictions requires the gene-gene correlation matrices as a prerequisite.
 1. Provide a GMT file.
 (Samples of GMT file can be found at: https://maayanlab.cloud/Enrichr/#stats)
     * each line of a GMT is tab separated and starts with a gene set name followed by a description, followed by gene symbols.
 Example: potassium ion import (GO:0010107) \t description \t SLC12A3 \t KCNJ5 \t SLC12A4 \t KCNJ6 \t ...
-2. Create gene expression cluster wise predictions
+2. Create gene expression cluster-wise predictions
 3. Assemble cluster based predictions
-4. Apply trained PRISMX machine learning model
+4. Apply the trained PrismEXP machine learning model

 ## Code example

-The following example will download the ARCHS4 gene expression and build 50 gene expression clusters.
+The following example will download the ARCHS4 gene expression compendium and build 50 gene expression clusters.
 This process will, depending on the used hardware, take considerable amount of time.
 It also requires about 1GB of diskspace per gene expression cluster.
-Additional to the 50 gene-gene matrices the algorithm will also compute a correlation matrix across clusters.
-Memory consumption will depend on clustering, but should stay below 8GB.
+Additional to the 50 gene-gene matrices, the algorithm will also compute a correlation matrix across clusters.
+Memory consumption depends on the number of clusters, but should stay below 8GB.

 ### Python3

 ### I) Compute correlation matrices

-The choice of clusters will impact the overall quality of gene function predictions.
+The choice of number of clusters will impact the overall quality of gene annotations predictions.
 The predictions improve proportional to the log of the number of clusters.
 Adding more clusters will increase the runtime of the algorithm.
-If possible we recommend 200-300 clusters.
+If possible, we recommend 200-300 clusters.
 Beyond 300 clusters improvements are marginal.

-This is the first step of PrismExp.
-We first identify N = cluster_numer clusters of samples for the ARCHS4 gene expression.
-We then limit each cluster to maximally sample_count = 5000 samples.
-After normalizing the gene expression PrismExp computes the pairwise correlation of genes in each cluster resulting in N correlation matrices.
+This is the first step taken by PrismEXP.
+We first identify N = cluster_number clusters of samples to partition the ARCHS4 gene expression compendium.
+We then limit each cluster to a maximum of sample_count = 5,000 samples.
+After normalizing the gene expression, PrismEXP computes the pairwise correlations between all gene pairs in each cluster resulting in N correlation matrices.

 ```python
 import urllib.request